Meat Exhaustion Day

 How is Meat Exhaustion Day relevant to the welfare of animals?

-High meat consumption levels meat that high numbers of animals are being slaughtered to be consumed in an intensive production system known as factory farming.
-Farm animals are bread and live in bad conditions that subject them to suffering.
+High meat consumption levels means that high numbers of animals are being slaughtered to be consumed in an intensive production system known as factory farming.
+Farm animals are bred and live in bad conditions that subject them to suffering.